A degree with unlimited potential from a university with a distinguished tradition...

 Campus: 152 green acres along the beautiful Spokane River; less than a 15-minute walk to the upscale downtown district with shops, arts, entertainment, and fine dining

-Academic Programs: More than 75 majors and areas of study; 22 master’s degrees; a PhD, a DNP, and a JD degree
+Academic Programs: More than 75 majors and areas of study; 23 master’s degrees; a PhD, a DNP, a DNAP, and a JD degree

 Varsity Athletics (NCAA Division I): Men’s and women’s basketball, crew, cross-country/track, golf, soccer, and tennis; men’s baseball; women’s volleyball

-Student Life: The Gonzaga Student Body Association sponsors more than 100 clubs and organizations, dances, and ski weekends.
-The new Hemmingson Center shows first-run movies and houses student leadership offices, dining options, many hang-out spaces, and much more.
+Student Life: The Gonzaga Student Body Association sponsors more than 140 clubs and organizations, dances, and ski weekends.
+The Hemmingson Center shows first-run movies and houses student leadership offices, dining options, Gonzaga Outdoors, many hang-out spaces, and much more.